 There are food-courts, gift shops and information centre here.
 Also access to Niagara’s Fury and Journey Behind the Falls.
-There is a candy shop called Pop & Lolly and Elements of the Falls offer a great dining experience with spectacular views of the Falls.
+There is a candy shop called Pop & Lolly.
+Elements of the Falls offer a great dining experience with spectacular views of the Falls.

-Walk through the Welcome Centre and out of the doors and you will see the Falls.
+At the end of the Welcome Centre, and out of the doors – you will see the Falls.